Tips to Safely Move House plants to your New Home

 If you have trimmed your plants long back, then immediately trim them before moving day, so that you will not have to face any difficulty during transit.

 Re-pot your small plants in a plastic container

-To move your plants easier on your back, remember to take them out of the heavy pots, as you will have to load heavy containers in moving vehicles and you will be on high risk as it can slip off and get damaged quickly.
+To move your plants easily, remember to take them out of the heavy pots, as you will have to load heavy containers in moving vehicles and you will be at high risk as they can slip off and get damaged quickly.